Description

 Risk and Exploitability

 Exploitation requires an attacker to reach the SMB service over the network, send a crafted negotiation request, and then transmit a large SMB message.
-The likely attack vector is remotely via the SMB port, and the absence of an EPSS score or KEV listing does not reduce the high severity risk posed by the heap buffer overflow.
+The likely attack vector is remotely via the SMB port, and the CVSS score of 9.8 indicates a critical severity, while the EPSS score of <1% suggests a low current exploitation probability; however, the vulnerability remains unlisted in KEV.
 If the exploit succeeds, it could grant kernel-level code execution or cause a system crash.

 Remediation